arrow-kt/arrow-website/content/docs/learn/typed-errors/working-with-typed-errors.md

 :::info Don't forget your binds!

-The [Arrow Detekt Rules](https://github.com/woltapp/arrow-detekt-rules) project has a set of rules to _detekt_ you call `bind` on every `Either` value.
+The [Arrow Detekt Rules](https://github.com/woltapp/arrow-detekt-rules) project has a set of rules to _detekt_ that you call `bind` on every `Either` value.

 :::

 :::info Nested error types

-Sometimes you may need to have one error type inside another one, like `Either<Problem, Int?>`.
+Sometimes you might need to have one error type nested inside another one, like `Either<Problem, Int?>`.
 The rule of thumb in that case is to nest the runner functions (`either`, `option`, `nullable`) in the same order as they appear in the type.
-When you call `raise`, the type of the error given as argument is used to "select" the appropriate type to fall back to.
+When you call `raise`, the type of the error given as an argument is used to "select" the appropriate type to fall back to.

 <!--- INCLUDE
 import arrow.core.Either